jchen114/AnySoftKeyboard/README.md

 ====================
 A keyboard that records touches, keystrokes and uploads to Amazon AWS S3 under the current username.

+## Functions to note
+Inside com -> anysoftkeyboard -> keyboards -> views, there is a java file called AnyKeyboardBaseView.
+The function onTouch tracks the touches of the user and prints it to a file.

+Inside com -> anysoftkeyboard, there is a file called AnySoftKeyboard.java.
+Inside this file are functions called onKey, onKeyDown, onKeyUp.
+These provide information about the keystrokes and are written into a file.

+I believe the files for touches and keystrokes are located in /sdcard/ActiveAuthKeyboard

 AnySoftKeyboard
 ====================
 [![Build Status](https://api.shippable.com/projects/540f72bf21c97efdb898a192/badge?branchName=master)](https://app.shippable.com/projects/540f72bf21c97efdb898a192/builds/latest)